c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ./pi-power-button/script/install

-I'm on reddit under this name if you have any questions or let me know if you make this. youll have to fill out the config file though
+I'm on reddit under this name if you have any questions or let me know if you make this.

 ![PXL_20230813_181336664](https://github.com/c0wsaysmoo/plane-tracker-rgb-pi/assets/127139588/4578076f-61c9-45cd-b8f6-3fbda4461e0e)
 ![PXL_20230813_180324239](https://github.com/c0wsaysmoo/plane-tracker-rgb-pi/assets/127139588/40d73504-a369-40b8-94b6-c13fb73816dd)